jobayer977/javascript-interview-questions/docs/00 Guide/what-are-raw-strings/index.md

 ---
 title: What are raw strings?
 ---
-## What are raw strings?

 It's used to get the raw string form of template literals without processing to escape sequences (e.g. \n).

 ```javascript
 var str = `Hello world \n Jon Snow`;